stargrid-systems/infrastructure/README.md

 Registered and managed via [Cloudflare](https://cloudflare.com).

 Email server is [Purelymail](https://purelymail.com).
-It's very cheap and we only really need it for sending emails from various services.
+It's cheap and we only really need it for sending emails from various services.

 ## Servers